Telemetry Guide

 Dynamic Control via CLI & API

-You can toggle telemetry dynamically while the server is running without restarting.
+You can toggle telemetry and modify settings dynamically while the server is running without restarting.

 Via Lemonade CLI